emmaphamlet/Product-Management-University-Project/Solution-Vision.md

 **Strategic Alignment**

-Our solution supports a wide range of the university's organizational goals because it:
+Our solution supports university goals by:

-1. Improves access and equity for international students
+1. Improving access and equity for international students

-2. Aligns with GSU's goals of modernizing their current course registration system
+2. Aligning with GSU's modernization goals

-3. Enhances their integration with various operations
+3. Enhancing integration with operations